 What is Quince?

 The quince is a fruit that has been forgotten by many, but it is also one that deserves a comeback.
-A quince is a fruit tree that grows to about 8 to 15 feet (2 to 5 meters) in height at maturity.
-It grows twisted and gnarled branches that add great visual interest to the garden at all times of year.
-In spring, it blooms and in late summer it produces the quince fruit: a hard, acidic, apple-like fruit that is wonderful when cooked or baked.
+A quince is a fruit tree that grows to about 8 to 15 feet (2-5 m.) in height at maturity.
+It grows twisted and gnarled branches that add great visual interest to the garden at all times of the year.
+In spring, it blooms and in late summer it produces the quince fruit: a hard, acidic, apple like fruit that is wonderful when cooked or baked.

 Quince Fruit Varieties